-- Ι. Notwithstanding the provisions of ss.
+- I. Notwithstanding the provisions of ss.
 1012.32, 1012.55, and 1012.56, or any other provision of law or rule to the contrary, the Superintendent or his/ her designee shall establish procedures to allow for the issuance of an adjunct teaching certificate to any applicant who fulfills the requirements of s.
-1012.56(2)(a)-(f) and (9) and who has expertise in the subject area to be taught.
+1012.56(2)(a)-(f) and (10) and who has expertise in the subject area to be taught.
 An applicant shall be considered to have expertise in the subject area to be taught if the applicant demonstrates sufficient subject area mastery through passage of a subject area test.
-The adjunct teaching certificate shall be used for part-time teaching positions.
-The intent of this policy is to enact state law that allows the school district to hire applicants who may wish to teach part-time in a district public school and to issue adjunct certificates to qualified applicants.
-Adjunct certificate holders shall be used as a strategy to reduce the teacher shortage; thus, adjunct certificate holders shall supplement a school's instructional staff, not supplant it.
-Each school principal shall assign an experienced peer mentor to assist the adjunct teaching certificate holder during the certificate holder's first year of teaching, and an adjunct certificate holder may participate in a district's new teacher training program.
-The district shall provide the adjunct teaching certificate holder an orientation in classroom management prior to assigning the certificate holder to a school.
-Each adjunct teaching certificate is valid for five (5) school years and is renewable if the applicant has received satisfactory performance evaluations during each year of teaching under adjunct teaching certification. - II.
-Individuals who are certified and employed under this policy shall have the same rights and protection of laws as teachers certified under s.
+The adjunct teaching certificate shall be used for part-time teaching positions. - II.
+The intent of this policy is to enact state law that allows the School District to: - hire qualified applicants with a broad range of talent and expertise who may not hold a teaching certificate but who may wish to teach part-time in a district public school and - issue adjunct certificates to these qualified applicants. - III.
+The School District may hire adjunct certificate holders as a strategy to increase the number of course offerings for students.
+The School District may also use the expertise of individuals in the state who wish to provide online instruction to students by issuing adjunct certificates to qualified applicants. - IV.
+Each adjunct teaching certificate shall be valid through the term of the annual contract between the School District and the employee.
+At its discretion, the School District may award an additional annual certification and an additional annual contract upon the condition that the applicant is rated "Effective" or "Highly Effective" under s.
+1012.34 during each year of teaching under adjunct teaching certification. - V. Individuals who are certified and employed under this policy shall have the same rights and protection of laws as teachers certified under s.
 1012.56.

 STATUTORY AUTHORITY: 1012.57, F.S.

-LAW(S) IMPLEMENTED: 1012.57, F.S.

-HISTORY: ADOPTED: 12/06/05 REVISION(S): N/A FORMERLY: NEW
+HISTORY: ADOPTED: 12/06/05 REVISION(S): 05/21/13